nilsteampassnet/teampass_doc/docs/features/feat-sug.md

 * `Password` is the Item Password
 * `Comment` permits the originator of the Suggestion to give some inputs to the Validator

-## Specific case of suggesting a modification of existing Item
+# Suggesting a modification of an existing Item

 If the read-only user wants to suggest a modification, it is mandatory to: